 Girls tend to hit puberty between the ages of 8 and 17.
 Boys can expect it between the ages of 10 and 18.
 But one thing everyone has in common is that we all go through it!

 As girls mature and go through puberty, hormonal changes can put them at risk for yeast infections.

 Yeast infection symptoms like itching, whitish plaque around the vagina and redness in the folds of the thighs and the pubic areas, especially in the summer months, should alert you to yeast infection is a fungus that grows in moist areas.

-You can use an antifungal topical cream like Canesten or Nilstat to cure such infections.
+You can use an antifungal cream to cure such infections.
 You can prevent yeast infections by not wearing tight underwear and keeping the pubic area and the area around the thighs dry and clean.

 Boys: You sometimes experience nocturnal emissions (or wet dreams).